What is peer review?

 Our programme manual, which you can download below, contains a comprehensive guide to the peer review process for both teams being visited and peer reviewers.
 Important information and tips recommended by teams who have received their visit is shared below.

 It was a valuable and insightful process, and certainly a welcome one in terms of helping our team think about the way we function and what can or should be improved.

 - Ensure the three key documents (Operational Policy, Annual Report and Workplan) are available once a visit is confirmed - standard templates can be downloaded below.
 We are currently conducting peer reviews virtually due to COVID-19, and additional documentation to evidence all NDQP measures is required in preparation for the review.
 The RCPCH team will provide further advice.

 - Consider patient and family representation.

 - Confirm presence from the appropriate management representatives.

-- Use the presentation time to showcase your service and explain the context within which you work - a comprehensive picture here will help focus individual discussions.
+- Use the video presentation time to showcase your service and explain the context within which you work - a comprehensive picture here will help focus individual discussions.

 - Seek support from your Network Manager - they can help you prepare and support you on the day.